There is not always time, energy and mood to cook the right food or go to a cafe. […]

 Trends, trends, trends… With the new 2015 year on the doorstep, all marketing experts make their forecasts on what people would watch, do, eat, wear, etc. The London-based trends and insights agency SBC Partners, part of Havas Media Group, has shared some views on the future of dining, fashion, retail, home, travelling, lifestyle, and more.

-Jack Morton has analysed some obvious consumer trends, such as «Internet of things,» boom of wearable devices or rise of concerns about social responsibility, to reveal what people really think, feel and want.
+The global brand experience agency Jack Morton has analysed some obvious consumer trends, such as «Internet of things,» boom of wearable devices or rise on concerns about social responsibility, to reveal what people (often refereed to as consumers in the world of marketers) really think, feel and want.